fry-marshall/ui-challenges/README.md

 ## Features

 - Reproduction of various UI designs from Figma
-- Web applications built with Angular
+- Web applications built with HTML, CSS
 - Mobile applications built with Flutter
 - Responsive and modern designs